 (i) are approved VET courses or result in the conferral of a prescribed VET qualification of one of the following types — Certificate I, II, III or IV; and

-(ii) the chief executive determines are courses to which targeted fee relief should apply.
+(ii) the chief executive determines are courses to which targeted fee relief should apply;

+(f) category 6 is to consist of courses that —

+(i) are approved VET courses; and

+(ii) the chief executive determines are courses to which no fee should apply.

 (3A) Despite subregulation (1), if a course that results in the conferral of a Diploma or an Advanced Diploma is also an apprenticeship course, the chief executive may, in the instrument referred to in that subregulation, classify the course as a category 2 course.

 (3B) In the instrument referred to in subregulation (1), the chief executive may specify that a category 1 course is eligible for course fee concessions and exemptions.